moazzamalirind/GCD_BugFlowExperiment/README.md

 **a.
 Months of 2018:**
 Each of the month folder has three sub-folders: Contract_Price_Model, Contract-Market_Price_Model, and Miscellaneous.
 There is also readme file which contains directions to run the model and reproduce results.

 For example: Folder " March 2018".
 The Contract_Price_model sub-folder has project file (.gpr), GAMS code file (.gms), and GAMS output files (e.g. .gdx, .xlxs, .lst, etc.).
 There are no input files because the code file has all the inputs defined.
 To run the model for scenarios, please update inputs in the code file.
 Also, it is not necessary to use the given project file (.gpr); instead you can create a new project in GAMS IDE and easily run the code file in that new project if you own a valid GAMS license.
-Similarly, Contract-Market_Price_Model subfolder has project file (.gpr), GAMS code file (.gms), and GAMS output files (e.g. .gdx, .xlxs, .lst, etc.) for the Contract-Market price model version.
+Similarly, Market-Contract_Price_Model subfolder has project file (.gpr), GAMS code file (.gms), and GAMS output files (e.g. .gdx, .xlxs, .lst, etc.) for the Market-Contract price model version.
 There are ample comments in the code files which are expected to help users understand and navigate easily.

-Each model folder has description about the model, inputs, outputs, directions to encourage reproducibility, and validation.
-The folder named documents contains all the paperwork e.g. proposal, article, and revelant docs.
+Finally, Miscellaneous sub-folder contains validation files, observed hydrographs, and Excel file comparing results from both model versions (Contract and Market-Contract price models).
+**b.
+Supporting Data**

 _________________________________________________________________________________________________________________________________________________________________________________
 ## Required Softwares

 1. General Algebraic Modeling System (GAMS), which can be freely downloaded from (https://www.gams.com/download/).
 We used GAMS 30.3 version and acquired license to run the model.

-2. R and R studio, which are open source softwares used for the results visualization.
-R can be downloaded from (https://www.r-project.org/) and RStudio is available at (https://rstudio.com/).

-3. Microsoft Excel.
+2. Microsoft Excel.
 We used Office 2016 for this analysis.
 ________________________________________________________________________________________________________________________________________________________________________________
 ## Recommended Citation